HenriqueFadoni/zumbi_app_frontend/README.md

 You can find the Figma file here: [FIGMA](https://www.figma.com/file/CMbXMzL7P7W8b7PUrGpsPb/Untitled?node-id=1%3A2)

+You can find the API Documentation on this Postman Collection: [POSTMAN](https://documenter.getpostman.com/view/23724325/2s83zjt3yA)

 You can find the BACK-END repo here: [BACK-END](https://github.com/HenriqueFadoni/zumbi_app_backend)

 And, you can find the sketches I made down bellow: